5 Apps You Should Self-Host Right Now (And How)

 Why Self-Host Analytics?

-• Simple dashboard — See what matters at a glance
+• The dashboard is clean and simple—you see what matters at a glance

 Deploy Plausible